Bunions are a common cause of pain and deformity at the base of the big toe.

 If you have a bunion, an issue with this joint has caused the big toe to start angling inward toward its neighbors.
 As that happens, the joint itself becomes displaced, creating a pronounced bump along the inside of the foot—not to mention discomfort, pain, and loss of mobility and function.
 You may even lose the ability to comfortably perform your favorite activities or wear your favorite shoes.

 The good news is that our team here at Texas Foot and Ankle Center are highly trained and experienced in being able to treat this condition!
-In addition to comprehensive conservative treatment options, our foot surgeons also specialize in a variety of advanced and minimally invasive surgical techniques that offer significant advantages over conventional open surgeries.
-Dr. Heredia is one of just three foot surgeons in the Dallas area trained in all of these advanced techniques.
+In addition to comprehensive conservative treatment options, our foot surgeons can also perform surgery to correct the issue only if absolutely necessary.

 If you are suffering from bunion pain—or recognize the early stages of this problem—contact our Dallas podiatrist office and request the earliest possible appointment.